lebull/musings/interviews/leadership.md

 ## Podcast manager ui

-* At univar, I developed the process to embed and link to podcasts and display them on our customer facing site.
+* At Univar, I developed the process to embed and link to podcasts and display them on our customer facing site.
   * The internal users are business oriented and not technical.
 * I knew that creating a minimal user interface for the internal side would cause frustration and delay
 * I put just as much energy and focus into makeing the internal application a good user experience as the backend side